hashinami46/sakamichi-app-ts-cli/README.md

 - 2023-10-05_1.5.2
 ```
-• Minor bug fix
+• Minor bug fix.
-• You can now download Sakukoi or Hinakoi assets manually from local or catalog
+• You can now download Sakukoi or Hinakoi assets manually from local or catalog.
 ```
 - 2023-09-20_1.4.2
 ```